Germanic peoples: Etymology

-The etymology of the Latin word Germani, from which Latin Germania and English Germanic are derived, is unknown, although several different proposals have been made for the origin of the name.
-Even the language from which it derives is a subject of dispute, with proposals of Germanic, Celtic, and Latin, and Illyrian origins.
+The etymology of the Latin word Germani, from which Latin Germania and English Germanic are derived, is unknown, although several proposals have been put forward.
+Even the language from which it derives is a subject of dispute, with proposals of Germanic, Celtic, Latin, and Illyrian origins.
 Herwig Wolfram, for example, thinks Germani must be Gaulish.
 The historian Wolfgang Pfeifer more or less concurs with Wolfram and surmises that the name Germani is likely of Celtic etymology and is related to the Old Irish word gair ('neighbours') or could be tied to the Celtic word for their war cries, gairm, which simplifies into 'the neighbours' or 'the screamers'.
 Regardless of its language of origin, the name was transmitted to the Romans via Celtic speakers.

-It is unclear that any people group ever referred to themselves as Germani.
-By late antiquity, only peoples near the Rhine, especially the Franks and sometimes the Alemanni, were called Germani by Latin or Greek writers.
+It is unclear whether any people group ever referred to themselves as Germani.
+By late antiquity, only peoples near the Rhine, especially the Franks and sometimes the Alemanni, were called Germani or Germanoi by Latin and Greek writers respectively.
 Germani subsequently ceased to be used as a name for any group of people and was revived as such only by the humanists in the 16th century.
 Previously, scholars during the Carolingian period (8th–11th centuries) had already begun using Germania and Germanicus in a territorial sense to refer to East Francia.